Legal & General Application Process

 There will also be a presentation.
 You'll be given the topic in advance and some time to prepare.
 Expect to speak for 10 - 15 minutes on your topic.

-The presentation will likely be based around a case study relevant to your chosen business area and role.
+The presentation will likely be based on a case study relevant to your chosen business area and role.
 You'll be given a client case and accompanying information and asked to outline your course of action.

 Present your ideas confidently and back up your decisions with evidence.
 Be prepared to defend your judgements during the Q&A session.